Read This First

 Prompt 2: Some say those promoting scientism claim science can or will explain everything.
 Is this true or is it a straw-man?

-The central claim is this: The assertion that proponents of scientism claim science can or will explain everything is often debated and can be seen both as a characterization by critics and as a genuine belief by some adherents.
+In plain terms: The assertion that proponents of scientism claim science can or will explain everything is often debated and can be seen both as a characterization by critics and as a genuine belief by some adherents.

 Definition